percona/pmm-doc/docs/platform/dbaas.md

 ## Add a DB Cluster

+!!! note
+    You must create at least one Kubernetes cluster to create a DB cluster.

 1. Select the *DB Cluster* tab.
-(You must first create at least one Kubernetes cluster.)

     ![](../_images/PMM_DBaaS_DB_Cluster_Panel.jpg)